emmettFC/selected-projects/fish_vision/README.md

 Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun arXiv:1512.03385
 ```
-As expected, the 3 level classification yeilded much better results than the 5 level classification.
-This is because both the carp and sucker fish are so much larger than the other fish, that the distinction was simplified.
+The confusion matricies for the different classifiers are shown below, with the three level classification outperforming the 5 level classification.
+Carp were correctly classified around 70% of the time in either model.
+On the other hand, the suckerfish classification in the 5 level model is only 27%, while it is 70% in the 3 level model.

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/fish_vision/assets_README/final-confusion.png)

-Keeping in mind the known discrepancy in population across the two regions, the classification model ultimately learns to assign predictive weight to aspects of the stationary frame in each of the two scenarios (despite much of this context being eliminated by the bounding rectangles).
-It is very likely that a white sucker, if observed by the camera deployed in the downstream section, would be mislabeled as a carp or vise versa.
-Though this has not yet been observed, larger rock bass and small mouth bass have been mislabeled as carp in the region with many carp, while they have been labeled as white sucker fish in the region with many white suckers.
+One interesting observation is that when the models are used to predict testing data which is taken all from one of the section, the mislabeling of fish in the 'other' category are more often misclassified as suckerfish in the region with more suckerfish, whereas they are mislabeled as Carp on the section with more Carp.
+As adressed in the paper above, the classification model ultimately learns to assign predictive weight to aspects of the stationary frame in each of the two scenarios (despite much of this context being eliminated by the bounding rectangles).
 An example of the problem of spurious frame based learning is pictued in the image below, which was taken from the solution write up linked in the above passage: heatmap shows regions of model focus for a given input image.

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/fish_vision/assets_README/spurious-features.png)